 How many complaints are there against IMC Credit Services?

 The BBB has closed 41 complaints against IMC in the past three years, with 15 complaints closed in the past 12 months.
 Most of those complaints allege problems with billing and collection services.
 They have also received 6 negative reviews.
 Since August 2015, the Consumer Financial Protection Bureau (CFPB) has closed 10 complaints against IMC.
 Justia lists at least 15 cases of civil litigation involving IMC.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely IMC would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Complaints

 Complaints against IMC frequently cite problems resulting from unverified debts and inaccurate reports to the credit reporting agencies.
 For example, in September 2017, a complainant indicated that he had discovered two delinquent items on his credit reports for bills originating in 2013.
 He claims the charges were the result of identity theft.
 He also indicated he had sent letters requesting verification of the debts via registered mail, and that he had received the receipts indicating IMC had received his requests for verification.
 Regardless, IMC failed to process any of his requests for verification or to have the inaccurate information removed from his credit reports.
 In response, IMC indicated it had requested that the credit reporting agencies remove the items and that they had requested verification of the debts from the original creditor.
 They promised to respond further after investigating the matter.